Skip To Main Content

 Alumni Service Award

-This award, granted at the discretion of the Alumni Board, recognizes an alumnus or alumna with superior service in the public sector, or a sustained pattern of volunteer service in the community.
+This award, granted at the discretion of the Alumni Board, recognizes an alum with superior service in the public sector, or a sustained pattern of volunteer service in the community.
 Recipients have demonstrated a continued connection to Durham Academy and its core values of living a moral, happy and productive life.